 * Click here for rating key

 Blue Bayou Restaurant Review: Yes, that’s the Blue Bayou restaurant you spy from your plastic boat while floating around Disneyland’s Pirates of the Caribbean attraction.
 Once inside the restaurant, you are transported to a cool summer night in New Orleans complete with a riverside location, passing boats, wrought iron, marble tabletops and, yes, fancy lights that look like fire flies dancing in the dark.
 Chef Moises Carranza cooks up Southern-inspired dishes for lunch and dinner.
 At lunch, we suggest the Monte Cristo sandwich with its turkey, ham and Swiss cheese and battered bread grilled to a golden brown.
-Dinner is a bit more upscale, with such entrées as seafood jambalaya, steak, lobster, crab cakes, short ribs and Cajun-spiced salmon.
-For kids (ages 3-9), the menu is quite grown-up (New York steak, chicken breast, grilled salmon), and the somewhat healthy dishes will fill them up.
-For dessert, the chocolate cake can be shared between several people, but we found it to be rather dry.
-Opt for the French vanilla crème brûlée with ripe berries and whipped cream.
+Dinner features entrées such as seafood jambalaya, steak, lobster and Cajun-spiced salmon.
+For kids (ages 3-9), the menu is quite grown-up (roasted beef strip loin, chicken breast, grilled salmon), and the somewhat healthy dishes will fill them up.
+Opt for the French vanilla crème brûlée with ripe berries and whipped cream for dessert.
 Wine lovers note: Blue Bayou does not serve alcohol.